Dynamic accessible descriptions reference

 After being activated, the aria-describedby attribute is added with a value matching the id of a third element.
 This should give the elements an accessible description of “fruit”.

-Approach #1 markup
+html snippet: Approach #1 markup

 html<!-- Approach #1: Adding new 'aria-describedby' attribute with value --> <!-- before --> <button>Apple</button> <input type="text" value="Fuji" aria-label="Apple"> <!-- after --> <button aria-describedby="desc1">Apple</button> <input type="text" value="Fuji" aria-label="Apple" aria-describedby="desc1"> <p id="desc1">Fruit</p>